Skip to content

 ServicePortCodenameSystemd UnitDescription

 OpenClaw Gateway1977Star Wars — the year hope was bornopenclaw-gateway.service (user)VM agent gateway with 1.5 GB heap.
-Runs 5 agents: Yoda (main), Windu (security), Qui-Gon (efficiency), Cilghal (health), Mundi (finance).
+Runs 6 agents: Yoda (grand master), Mon Mothma (operations), Qui-Gon (infrastructure), Windu (security), Cilghal (health), Ki-Adi-Mundi (finance).

 Dockerdocker.serviceContainer runtime for any VM-side containers.